Rectory Court Care Home

 My experience:

-I have been working in the care industry for over 30 years, starting as a care assistant then going back to further education to become a manager first for Suffolk County Council and then into the private sector.
-I have a passion for Dementia care and hold an advanced Dementia training qualification in addition I have a Dementia mapping qualification which I undertook with Bradford University.
+I have been working in the care industry for over 30 years, starting as a care assistant, then going back to further education to become a manager first for Suffolk County Council and then into the private sector.
+I have a passion for Dementia care and hold an advanced Dementia training qualification.
+In addition, I have a Dementia mapping qualification, which I undertook with Bradford University.

 About me:

-I am 55 and have been married for over 30 years to Adrian a teacher, I have two sons Tim and Tom both currently studying at university.
+I am 55 and have been married for over 30 years to Adrian, a teacher.
+I have two sons, Tim and Tom, both currently studying at university.
 I am a highly competitive person who likes to succeed.
 I love to shop and find a bargain!

-Job Title: Deputy Manager
+Job Title: Deputy Manager Joined: 2019

 What I do: